 - If you get a spinning wheel when waiting for your webcam to display, another program on your computer may still control the camera or microphone.
 Restart your computer.
 Read more.

-- For webcam issues, click the Help Center? button at the top toolbar.
+- For webcam issues, access your course in Lockdown Browser, then click the Help Center button at the top toolbar.
 Follow the troubleshooting steps.
-Once you click that the steps did not fix, a live chat option will appear.
-Work with this live chat feature to troubleshoot.
+Once you click "It's not working," a live chat option will appear.
+Work with this live chat assistance to troubleshoot.
 If you do not see the Help Center icon, this indicates your anti-virus or firewall settings are blocking.
 Refer to earlier step above to resolve.

 Respondus maintains a searchable list of errors and fixes.